 Architecture has always distinguished itself from other art forms because it plays a functional as well as an aesthetic role, offering shelter, of course, but also shaping our daily experiences.
 Architecture also leaves behind monuments to moments in time, signifying in stone, glass and steel the various layers of history that define the evolution of a place.
-We bring you a select guide to the greatest architects of all time and their iconic creations.
+We bring you a select guide to the Best Architects Of All Time and their iconic creations.

 Gaudí spent his entire career in Barcelona, where he built all of his projects, the most iconic creation being the 1883 cathedral known as La Sagrada Familia, still under construction today.
 Gaudí’s work would go on to have a tremendous impact on subsequent generations of modernists.